The risk of Parkinson’s disease is reduced by drinking. This is the finding of an analysis of 32 studies. They involved

 - Sudden movements while sleeping.
 Perhaps falling out of bed.

 - Feeling stiff in your body, arms or legs.

 - A change in voice, such as a soft, low, or hoarse voice.

 - Feeling dizzy when standing up.

 - Not standing as straight as in the past.

-Reducing the risk of Parkinson’s disease could increase quality of life and longevity.
+Reducing the risk of Parkinson’s disease could increase quality of life and longer life.
 It could also lower medical costs to individuals and society.

 Risk of Parkinson’s Disease